When Rogers Cable removes two of Ed Kurys’s favorite channels from his cable package, he believes the company is violating his contract. But is it?

 But in practice, you do.
 You’re an unhappy customer, which no self-respecting company wants to have.
 Even though it’s unlikely you can spin a legal argument, you should be able to craft a customer-service argument which makes Rogers see things your way.

 In reviewing your correspondence with the company, it looks as if you took this complaint directly to the president of the company.
+(Here’s our guide to contacting the CEO directly.)
 You also mailed a paper letter.
 I would have started a little lower — maybe with an email sent through its “contact us” form.

 It helps to know what your rights actually are.
 Your argument to Rogers — that it had breached a contract — didn’t really get you very far.
 But if you’d emphasized your loyalty to the company, and noted that you do have alternatives when it comes to entertainment, you might have had a more persuasive argument.